 At Compass Fostering, we support our carers financially with a fostering allowance and benefits .
 In fact, many of our carers foster full time thanks to our allowance, which covers the costs of looking after a child as well as a professional fostering fee, and generous tax breaks.

 We also support foster parents professionally by giving carers the opportunity to build careers in fostering.
 Our high-quality training equips our foster carers with all the knowledge and skills they need to really make a difference to children’s lives.

 Every foster parent’s situation is different, and every foster child’s needs are unique.
 Some foster carers work, while many others don’t.
 No matter your situation, our recruitment and family finding teams will always consider what’s best for each individual child and each foster family.

 Can you work and be a foster carer?
-Learn more about, becoming a foster parent with Compass or request an info pack below.
+Learn more about becoming a foster parent with Compass or get in touch with us to find out more.